juancarlospaco/nim-firejail/README.md

 - Run `nim c -r firejails.nim` for an Example.
 - This do Not run on JavaScript, `firejail` cant run on the browser.
 - Are you a Security Expert?, **Pull Requests welcome!**

+# FAQ

+- This works with Docker or Vagrant?.

+Yes.